V3H: View Variation and View Heredity for Incomplete Multi-view Clustering: Performance Evaluation

 1) \textbf{3-Sources}: it is a news dataset that has 948 samples collected from 3 views: BBC with 3560 features, Reuters with 3631 features and The Guardian with 3068 features.
 Following~\cite{wen2019unified}, we select a subset with 169 samples, which are categorized into 6 clusters.

-2) \textbf{20 New Groups}: it is a document dataset that has 500 samples from 3 views.
+2) \textbf{20-NGs}: it is a document dataset that has 500 samples from 3 views.
 Each view has 500 features.
 These documents are categorized into 5 clusters.

-3) \textbf{100 leaves}: it has 1600 samples from 100 clusters.
+3) \textbf{100-Ls}: it has 1600 samples from 100 clusters.
 Each sample appears in 3 views, and each view has 64 features.

-4) \textbf{BBC with 3 views} and 5) \textbf{BBC with 4 views}: the original BBC dataset has 685 samples, which are described by 3-4 views categorized into 5 clusters.
+4) \textbf{BBC (3v)} and 5) \textbf{BBC (4v)}: the original BBC dataset has 685 samples, which are described by 3-4 views categorized into 5 clusters.
 Following~\cite{WengZCPC20}, we choose a subset with 282 samples described by 3 views.
 These views include 2582 features, 2544 features, 2465 features, respectively.
 Following~\cite{8662703}, we also choose the full dataset described by 4 views.
-These views include 4659 features, 4633 features, 4665 features and 4684 features, respectively.
+These views include 4659 features, 4633 features, 4665 features, and 4684 features, respectively.

-6) \textbf{BBCSport with 2 views} and 7) \textbf{BBCSport with 4 views}: the original BBCSport dataset has 737 samples, which are described by 2-4 views and categorized into 5 clusters.
+6) \textbf{BS (2v)} and 7) \textbf{BS (4v)}: the original BBCSport dataset has 737 samples, which are described by 2-4 views and categorized into 5 clusters.
 Following~\cite{ZhouLLZLZY20}, we select a subset with 544 samples described by 2 views.
 These views include 3183 features and 3203 features, respectively.
 Following~\cite{wen2019unified}, we also use a subset with 116 samples described by 4 views.
-These views include 1991 features, 2063 features, 2113 features and 2158 features, respectively.
+These views include 1991 features, 2063 features, 2113 features, and 2158 features, respectively.

 8) \textbf{BUAA}: it has 180 image samples, which are categorized into 10 clusters.
 Each image is described by 2 views, and each view has 100 features.